aws-samples/karpenter-blueprints/README.md

 ## Supported Versions

-The following table describes the list of resouces along with the versions where the blueprints in this repo have been tested.
+The following table describes the list of resources along with the versions where the blueprints in this repo have been tested.

 | Resources/Tool  | Version             |
 | --------------- | ------------------- |